One of the top places to visit in Colorado regardless of the season is Steamboat Springs.

 Another great option for an outfitter is High Mountain Snowmobile Tours, offering guided tours through the scenic terrain of high mountain meadows and ridges around Steamboat Springs.

 These tours require higher skill levels.
-In both cases, drivers must be at least 16, those with passengers-18 years of age.
+In both cases, drivers must be at least 16 and those with passengers at least18 years of age.
 In addition, you can take a complimentary shuttle tour.

 Experience the best Champagne powders on groomed trails and enjoy driving a new Arctic Cat Snowmobile!